AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/planning-a-project/view-planed-hours-in-role-allocation-panel.md

 >* [Show role allocation for projects and initiatives in the task list](../../../scenario-planner/show-role-allocation-task-list-nwe.md)
 >* [Show role allocation for projects and initiatives in the Workload Balancer](../../../scenario-planner/show-role-allocation-workload-balancer.md)
 >
->  You must have a Scenario Planner license in order to see initiative hours in the Role Allocation panel.&nbsp;For information about the Scenario Planner, see [Get started with the Adobe Workfront Scenario Planner](../../../scenario-planner/get-started-with-scenario-planning.md) .
+>  You must have a Scenario Planner license in order to see initiative hours in the Role Allocation panel.&nbsp;For information about the Scenario Planner, see [Get started with the Scenario Planner](../../../scenario-planner/get-started-with-scenario-planning.md) .
 >

 ## Access requirements